fluent/fluent-logger-java/README.txt

     $ cd fluent-logger-java
     $ mvn assembly:assembly

-    Then you'll get the fluent jar file in fluent-logger-java/target directory.
+    You will get the fluent logger jar file in fluent-logger-java/target directory.
+File name will be fluent-logger-${fluent.version}-jar-with-dependencies.jar.
-    The file name is fluent-logger-${fluent.version}-jar-with-dependencies.jar.
     For more detail, see pom.xml.

   Replace ${fluent.version} with the current version of Fluent Logger for Java.